ScottTrollBringer/bookreator/README.md

 - Elm 0.19
 - Neo4j 3.5.6+

-V0.1 specifics: you need to create a database with 2 kind of nodes:
+At the moment you need to create a database with some nodes, you can find sample queries that will build a basic structure with some data in `RequestsCypher.txt` at the root of this repository.

-- Book, with only 1 field "title"
-- Page, with 2 fields "content" and "numero"
-- In V0.5 these actions will not be needed anymore as there will be an administration page to create those nodes.
+In V0.5 these actions will not be needed anymore as there will be an administration page to create those nodes.

 You need to set 3 environment variables:
 - GRAPHENEDB_BOLT_PASSWORD: the password of your Neo4j database